PixelTheater/DodecaRGB-firmware/docs/PixelTheater/Model.md

 - `LedSpan` - An array of non-contiguous LEDs that form a region

-## Model API: A brief list of geometry access methods
+## Model API

-Note that collections are returned as `std:array` types, and can be iterated over or indexed.
+The interface is designed to allow inspection of the model and its components, as well as manipulation of the LEDs.
+Many methods are chainable, and return the object they are called on, allowing for a fluid syntax.
+Collections are returned as `ArrayView` types, and can be iterated over or indexed.
 By convention, a matching `operator[]` method is offered for indexing each collection type:

 - `model.faces()  // collection of all faces`
 - `model.faces[0] // single face`

+### Collection Access

+Collections are returned as `array_view` types which provide:

+- Bounds checking (returns first element for out-of-range access)
+- Range-based for loop support
+- Both const and non-const access where appropriate
+- No memory allocation or copying

+This is very similar to the `std::span` type, but is specialized for the model classes and provides bounds checking and type safety, as well as cross-platform compatibility with hardware environments that don't support the C++20 standard library.

-### Model
+### API Methods

 Metadata: